kreait/convertappicon/README.md

 - drag the pdf into the newly created AppIconPdf panel (optional: set scale to `Single Scale`)
 - create a new (aggregation) target in the projects target list (see cross platform templates)
 - within that target, create a new run script build phase
-- enter the path to the `convertappicon` script and add the `${SRCROOT}` folder
+- enter the path to the `convertappicon` script and add the `"${SRCROOT}"` folder
 - select the build target and build it, to run the conversion
 - now the previously empty `AppIcon` asset contains all icons

-Providing `${SRCROOT}` in a target build script is usually enough but if you have multiple icons, you must provide the full folder path.
+Providing `"${SRCROOT}"` in a target build script is usually enough but if you have multiple icons, you must provide the full folder path.